 Monitoring our facilities

-We monitor building conditions to ensure that building utilities are fully-operational.
+We monitor building conditions to ensure that building utilities are fully operational.
 Our school facilities are monitored electronically.
 We are able to activate heating and cooling systems and monitor building temperatures remotely.
 On inclement weather days, designated employees arrive to work earlier than their regular time to “walk-thru” building to make sure utilities are in working order.
-Our Facilities Department is on-hand to respond to calls from schools in need of assistance.
 As a part of preventative measures, our Facilities Department goes through a “winterization” process for campuses; protecting pipelines, checking heating systems, shutting off irrigation systems and providing tools to help remove ice from walkways.

-The District is required to schedule three make-up days for days of cancellation.
+School Districts are required to schedule at least three make-up days for days of cancellation.
 Delayed starts and early dismissals for inclement weather would typically not have to be made up.
-The District will make notification about any make-up days as soon as that information is determined.
+The District will make a notification about any make-up days as soon as that information is determined.